DDoS Attack Mitigation: how not to lose money in eCommerce due to blocked services

 Every 50 milliseconds DDoS attack mitigation checks application stress (application slowness and suffering of services), and is able to respond effectively and instantly.
 Based on the type of user requests, they are sorted, starting from the most important ones, such as payment transactions, up to simple browsing actions by potential customers.

-At the same time, the system is able to identify addresses or entire subnet malicious, putting them in quarantine completely automatically and instantly.
+At the same time, the system is able to identify addresses or entire malicious subnets, putting them in quarantine completely automatically and instantly.
 The system displays the quarantined addresses and subnets, positioning them geographically.

 What are the advantages